vivinvinh212/cega/README.md

-Here's a README that summarizes the two components (Event Listener and Event Indexer) of the Cega Smart Contract for handling deposit and withdrawal events, followed by a roadmap document outlining potential future developments.
+Below is the updated README including a section on deliverables, which summarizes the components provided and the functionalities of the Cega Smart Contract event handling system.

 ---